 Chocolate chips

-Type of chocolate chips to use: I like the regular morsels, but you can use mini chocolate chips which will be less noticeable when you bite.
+Type of chocolate chips to use: I like the regular morsels or chunks, but you can use mini chocolate chips; they will be less noticeable when you bite.

-- Paper liners: also called muffin liners or cupcake cups, it's the easiest way because there's no need to butter or spray the metal pan (muffin tin) and there's little washing up afterwards.
-You will have less crust as it will only form at the top, not the sides or bottom.
+- Paper cups: also called muffin or cupcake liners, it's the easiest way because there's no need to butter or spray the metal pan (the muffin tin) and there's little washing up afterward.
+You will have less crust as it only forms at the top, not the sides or bottom.

 - Butter or spray: if you don't want to use paper liners because you want more crust (the batter needs to be in contact with the metal for this to happen), simply butter or use a baking spray to prevent the muffins from sticking.

-Have the ingredients at room temperature, don't over beat the batter, use baking powder, and bake them at the right temperature.
-All these steps will make your muffins rise better which will make them light and fluffy.
+Have the ingredients at room temperature, don't overbeat the batter and bake them at the right temperature.
+All these steps will make your muffins rise better, making them light and fluffy.

 If you gently touch the muffin top with your finger, it should feel springy and resilient and not feel wet.
-You should not be able to leave a dent on the muffin.
+You should hardly be able to leave a dent in the muffin.
 If the top gives and the finger leaves a definite mark, it needs further baking.
 It's a good idea not to rely on a cake tester or toothpick to check for doneness.

-- How to melt the butter and chocolate: I use the microwave (short 15 second spurts and mixing well after each of them) but you can also melt them on top of a double boiler, being careful that the water is not touching the bottom of the bowl.
+- How to melt the butter and chocolate: I use the microwave (short 15-second spurts and mixing well after each), but you can also melt them on top of a double boiler, being careful that the water is not touching the bottom of the bowl.

-- How to freeze chocolate muffins: you can make them ahead or make a large batch and freeze them.
-I like to do so while slightly warm still as I feel they retain the moisture better after they're thawed.
-Always wrap them well in plastic wrap or freezer bag, or use an airtight container suitable for the freezer.
+- How to freeze chocolate muffins: You can make them ahead of time or make a large batch and freeze them.
+I like to do so while still slightly warm, as I feel they retain the moisture better after thawing.
+Always wrap them well in plastic or a freezer bag, or use an airtight container suitable for the freezer.

 Related recipes you might like: